liyuanlin/cordova-hot-code-push-cli-qiniu/README.md

 where:
 - `[www_directory]` - path to the directory with your web project.
 If not specified - `www` is used.

-Command uploads your Cordova's web project files on the Amazon server.
+Command uploads your Cordova's web project files on the QiNiu server.
 Can be executed only after `init` and `login` commands.

 When executed, you will see the following in the console:
 ```